 Many people here live with oral pain and discomfort, as their means to pay for dental treatment is almost non-existent.

-This is our waiting room just outside our clinic.
+The waiting room just outside our clinic.

 The children of Guatemala